 It’s especially important to capitalize on employer matching.
 Let’s say you make $30,000 annually or $2,500 a month.
 If you contribute 5% of your paycheck to your 401(k), that is equivalent to $125 per month.
 Now, if your employer matches up to 5%, you’ll have $250 contributed per month instead.
 You’ve just gone from tucking away $1,500 a year in your retirement fund to $3,000.
 That’s a big difference.

 Don't Focus Too Much on Making Money

 Former college professor, researcher and social worker Kathleen Fox wishes she had focused less on money over the years.

 “I worked very hard for most of my life and put aside just enough to live on (pension and Social Security) when my husband and I retired,” said the mother of three.
 “The one regret I have is that I did not take more time off to spend with my children.
 It all went so fast, and I regret every day that I was off working, usually in a job I did not really like, while they were learning and growing — days you can never get back.”

 Undoubtedly, one of the best parts of retirement is the time you get to spend with family.
 However, if you spend too much time looking toward the future, you might forget the importance of the present.

 To ensure you don’t waste valuable time with loved ones, try one of these tips:

 - Institute a family night during which you play games, watch movies or simply recap your days over dinner.

 - Take regular vacations.
 There are plenty of ways to have an affordable vacation, including staying in a local hotel and exploring your own city.
-Remember to put your adventure on a credit card that offers generous rewards so you can get the most bang for your buck, too.

 - Request a flexible work schedule or shift your schedule so that your hours align with your child’s.